thelapyae/RAT-retrieval-augmented-thinking/README.md

 RAT is a powerful tool that improves AI responses by leveraging DeepSeek's reasoning capabilities to guide other models through a structured thinking process.

+## 💡 Origin & Ideation

+The idea for RAT emerged from an interesting discovery about DeepSeek's API capabilities.
+By setting the final response token to 1 while retrieving the thinking process, it became possible to separate the reasoning stage from the final response generation.
+This insight led to the development of a two-stage approach that combines DeepSeek's exceptional reasoning abilities with various response models.

+Link to my original concept in this [Twitter thread](https://x.com/skirano/status/1881922469411643413).

 ## How It Works

 RAT employs a two-stage approach: